The importance of sustainability

 Sustainability is the order of the day.
 To protect our earth and climate we need to live and produce in a climate-neutral way in future.
 Political authorities already defined clear goals.
 Legal requirements contribute to climate neutrality, but in most cases go far beyond this.
 In many countries, companies are already obliged to take environmental and social standards into account and to monitor compliance with them along their own supply chain.
 The European Union is planning a Supply Chain Act, too.

-The dimensions of sustainable business
+The ESG dimensions